docusign/connect-node-listener-gcloud/docs/INSTALLATION_3_pub_sub_subscription.md

 # Provision the Cloud Pub/Sub Subscription

 #### Summary
-At the end of this article, you will have recorded the Google Cloud Pub/Sub Topic's `Subscription Name`.
-The Subscription Name
+Use this article to create a **Subscription** for your Google Cloud Pub/Sub Topic.
-will be used when you provision your worker application behind your firewall.
+You will record the `Subscription Name`, it will be used when you provision your worker application behind your firewall.

 #### Steps